RFC2784/rfc2784.github.io/_posts/2022-07-25-diversity-principle-as-a-decision-leverage-during-a-technological-solution-design.markdown

 # Diversity principle by the exemple : Interac network connectivity #

+*As stated earlier, Interac payment platform was impacted by what I will call from now the "Rogers Outage".
+It was already well known that Interac have chosen Rogers as its main service provider for its operation systems main hosting facilities and network connectivity supplier.
+So let's review together how this company applied the diversity principle onto its network design !*

 ## Good example : my findings about Interac platform Internet transit connectivity ##

+Such an organization run its proper Internet Autonomous System to manage public IPv4 prefixes (AS399405 held under ARIN).
+So it's quite easy to retrieve some useful info regarding the rcorresponding route objects and peering partners.

 ## Bad example : my assumptions about the remaining items of Interac platform network solution desigm ##
 ## Possible remediation plan by applying diversity principle on such context ##